Sound Advice From Someone Who’s Been Through Several Residential Blackouts

 The first way to prepare for an outage is to help prevent them.
 Look for hazards that could fall and damage the power lines on your property.
 The simple act of keeping trees pruned and in good health can not only save your home in a severe storm but also keep power in the neighborhood.

 Having a family emergency plan is the most important part of being prepared.
-Time to get out a pencil and write down where the manual release lever for you garage door is, so you can get in and out without power.
-Also, now is a good time to hide a spare key outside, especially if you rely on using your garage as an entry way.
+Time to get out a pencil and write down where the manual release lever for your garage door is, so you can get in and out without power.
+Also, now is a good time to hide a spare key outside, especially if you rely on using your garage as an entryway.

 There is quite a list of supplies that are necessary to have in a disaster.
 Flashlights, a battery-operated radio (or hand cranked), and extra batteries are the most obvious.
 An alternate source for heat and cooking is a good option as well.
 Be sure not to BBQ or use kerosene lamps inside, as they can cause carbon monoxide poisoning.
 Plan for fuel to run it.